FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 In addition to the other elements of , content items can optionally provide information in , , and  tags (technically these can be provided to the root  tag as well, but they are generally unused there).

-**Backwards-compatibility note**: to avoid having to restructure packages that pre-date this metadata standard, the optional [](#.3Csubdirectory.3E.md) tag is allowed to specify \"./\" as the subdirectory for a content item, in which case no subdirectory is required.
+**Backwards-compatibility note**   * to avoid having to restructure packages that pre-date this metadata standard, the optional [](#.3Csubdirectory.3E.md) tag is allowed to specify \"./\" as the subdirectory for a content item, in which case no subdirectory is required.
 This matches the pre-standard system where a single workbench was located at the top of the directory structure.

 ####